-The U.S. Department of Housing and Urban Development established the Continuum of Care concept to support communities in their efforts to address the problems of housing instability and homelessness in a coordinated, comprehensive, and strategic fashion.
+HUD established the Continuum of Care concept to support communities in their efforts to address the problems of housing and homelessness in a coordinated, comprehensive, and strategic fashion.
 The Continuum of Care serves three main purposes:

-- (1) A strategic planning process for addressing homelessness in the community. - (2) A process to engage broad-based, community-wide involvement in addressing homelessness on a year-round basis. - (3) An opportunity for communities to submit an application to the U.S. Department of Housing and Urban Development for resources targeting housing and support services for individuals and families who face homelessness.
+A strategic planning process for addressing homelessness in the community.

+A process to engage broad-based, community-wide involvement in addressing homelessness on a year-round basis.

+An opportunity for communities to submit an application to the U.S. Department of Housing and Urban Development for resources targeting housing and support services for homeless individuals and families.

-The Department ensures contract compliance and vendor performance in the following ways:
+The following performance measures/objectives will be used to measure contract compliance and vendor performance:

-- (1) Annual compliance reviews are performed and include the collection of data relating to compliance with administrative rules and contractual agreements. - (2) Statistical reports are submitted by the vendor on a semi-annual basis which include various demographic information and income and expense reports, including match dollars. - (3) The vendor is required to maintain timely and accurate data entry in the New Hampshire Homeless Management Information System, which is the primary reporting tool for outcomes and activities of shelter and housing programs funded through these contracts.
+Annual compliance reviews shall be performed that include the collection of data relating to compliance with administrative rules and contractual agreements.

+Statistical reports shall be submitted on a semi-annual basis from all funded vendors, including various demographic information and income and expense reports including match dollars.

+All vendors funded for rapid re-housing, transitional, permanent or coordinated entry housing, or outreach/supportive services will be required to maintain timely and accurate data entry in the New Hampshire Homeless Management Information System, unless they are required by law to use an alternate means of data collection.
+The NH Homeless Management Information System will be the primary reporting tool for outcomes and activities of shelter and housing programs funded through this contract.

-As referenced in Exhibit C-1 of this contract, the parties have the option to extend contract services for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Executive Council approval.
+As referenced in Exhibit C-1 of each of these contracts, the Department reserves the right to extend each agreement for up to two (02) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and approval of the Governor and Executive Council.

-Should the Governor and Executive Council not authorize this request, Permanent Housing and supportive services for homeless individuals may not be available in their communities, and there may be an increase in demand for services placed upon the region's local welfare authorities.
-Lack of services may also cause individuals to become homeless.
+Should the Governor and Executive Council not authorize these requests, Permanent Housing, and Coordinated Entry Programs and Supportive Services for New Hampshire homeless individuals and families may not be available in their communities, and there may be an increase in demand for services placed upon the region's local welfare authorities.
+It may also cause individuals and/or families to become homeless: